migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-08-12 Mon (On call 12 hr):

+---

+2024-08-09 Fri (On call 12 hr): Continued to implement default strategy creation.
+Logic not working as expected and options not always created as expected.

+2024-08-08 Thu (On call 12 hr): Updating CLI option creation logic to support default strategies such as crab, bull, and bear.
+Studying the differences between the option strategies.
+For any other options manual input is to be provided.

+2024-08-07 Wed (On call 12 hr): Changing the `geth` version seems to have fixed the issue.
+Using a version that is too low or too high introduces many issues.
+Rewriting tests to cover functionality for the changed `geth` versions.

+2024-08-06 Tue (On call 12 hr): Running into out of gas error and working to fix it.
+Transactions receipts show as successful and the explorer shows successful but running into `out of gas` error for the internal transactions.

-2024-08-05 Mon: Fixed the repeated transaction bug.
+2024-08-05 Mon (On call 12 hr): Fixed the repeated transaction bug.
 Configuring the transactions to be sent in [`legacy` mode](https://eips.ethereum.org/EIPS/eip-1559) allows for batch as well as multiple transactions to work now. `geth` version downgraded in order to accomplish this as the newer versions have inner methods called that are not supported by Harmony.

 ---